Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Results and Analysis

 Considering the combined results from Figures \ref{linear_probes_results} and \ref{linear_probes_sp_results}, we draw the following conclusions.
 First, the \gls{llm} appears to be the main bottleneck for orientation understanding at short distances.
 Although the vision encoder retains sufficient spatial structure, the \gls{llm} fails to explicitly and linearly encode this information in the activation vector of the final token in the sequence, which is necessary for successful task performance.
 Second, the vision encoder seems to be the primary bottleneck for the poor encoding of visual concepts at long distances, as this is where the performance gap between short and long distances emerges.
 At the same time, it is unreasonable to expect a vision encoder to represent a pedestrian equally well at 5 meters and 50 meters, particularly when it has no prior knowledge of the question these features will be used to answer.
 Therefore, part of the failure at longer distances can also be attributed to the \gls{llm}, which does not sufficiently compensate for degraded visual representations.

-Regarding the comparison among the four tested models, they exhibit broadly similar patterns, with several notable differences.
-First, in InternVL3.5, the quality of encoding for most visual concepts decreases in the initial \gls{llm} layers before recovering, a pattern not observed in the other models.
-Second, in InternVL3.5, the projector acts as a strong bottleneck for \textit{orientation}, whereas this effect is not present in the other models.
-Third, the Ovis2.5 vision encoder consistently performs substantially better across all tasks than the other models, with the largest gains observed in the spatial relationship and orientation tasks, particularly when using region-pooled activations.
+Regarding the comparison among the six tested models, they exhibit broadly similar patterns, with several notable differences.
+First, in InternVL3.5, the projector acts as a strong bottleneck for \textit{orientation}, whereas this effect is not present in the other models.
+Second, the Ovis2.5 vision encoder consistently performs substantially better across all tasks than the other models, with the largest gains observed in the spatial relationship and orientation tasks, particularly when using region-pooled activations.
+Finally, the two VST models and DriveFusionQA broadly exhibit the same patterns as the other models, indicating that fine-tuning and RL training on spatial or autonomous driving tasks do not materially change the intermediate visual concept encoding patterns.

 Finally, an interesting observation is that, by examining the layer-by-layer flow of visual information in Figures \ref{linear_probes_results} and \ref{linear_probes_sp_results}, we are largely unable to distinguish among the three different \gls{vlm} components.
 This suggests that the model effectively operates as a single, unified system, highlighting the importance of analysing the entire architecture end-to-end when seeking to understand its behaviour, rather than focusing solely on individual components such as the \gls{llm}.